mit-cml/appinventor-sources/README.md

 ## Setup instructions (Vagrant)

 The easiest way to get a development environment up and running is to use the provided Vagrantfile.
 Install [Vagrant](https://vagrantup.com) and open a terminal in the root directory of this repository.
-Run the following commands
+Run the following commands:

 ```bash
 vagrant plugin install vagrant-vbguest  # optionally for virtualbox users, and only once